NonWonderDog/.vim/README.md

 After a `git clone` or `svn checkout`, the win\_install.bat script will create a stub `~/.vimrc` file pointing to the real `~/.vim/vimrc` file.
 This step is necessary because we are not using the default `~/vimfiles` path.

+After installing Vim and this repository, start Vim and execute `:Helptags` to update the documentation.

 ### Prerequisites
 - Vim 7.4 or above: <http://www.vim.org/download.php>